Nalacharitham: Scene 3 – Scheming the plot: Kali and Dwaparan

 They together plot the scheme to separate Nalan and Damayanthi.
 Since Nalan was very righteous, Dwaparan tells Kali that he could be trapped only through deceit in playing dice.
 They together decide to persuade Nalan's younger brother Pushkaran to challenge Nalan for a game of dice, in which Nalan could be defeated and exiled.

-Scene 4 – Pushkaran, Kali and Dwaparan
+Scene 4 – Pushkaran, Kali (കലി) and Dwaparan

 Pushkaran welcomes the unexpected visitors and describes his pathetic life where he had no royal powers.
 While enquiring about the purpose of their visit, he also exposes his inferiority complex.
-Extremely pleased with this congenial situation, they promise Pushkaran to help him defeat Nalan in a game of Dice, send him to the forest and make Pushkaran the King of the land.
-Kali offers himself as the stake for Pushkaran to start the game, and on being encouraged by the two, Pushkaran challenges Nalan for a game of Dice.
+Extremely pleased with this congenial situation, they promise Pushkaran to help him defeat Nalan in a game of Dice, send him to the forest and make Pushkaran the King of the land. കലി offers himself as the stake for Pushkaran to start the game, and on being encouraged by the two, Pushkaran challenges Nalan for a game of Dice.